devth/devth.github.com/about.md

 C# and ActionScript 3, Ruby, Scala, Clojure and core.logic, Haskell and Elm, and a tiny bit of Idris.
-The past few years I've been on a quest to bring more rigor to my understanding and use of programming, and have become a bit of a Functional Programming zealot in the process.
+The past few years I've been on a quest to bring more rigor to my understanding and use of programming, and have become a bit of a Functional Programming zealot in the process.m

 I use tech to do things like: